 Even though the arresting officer may appear to be helpful during your arrest, he is an agent for the prosecution.
-He or she will never testify on your behalf during trial.
-What the officer won’t tell you is that failing a test that provides enough evidence to convict you will also result in a one year suspension imposed by the court.
+He or she will never testify on your behalf during the trial.
+What the officer won’t tell you is that failing a test that provides enough evidence to convict you will also result in a one-year suspension imposed by the court.
 A refusal also can usually be negotiated down to 30 days by a good DUI Attorney, especially if you weren’t found guilty of DUI.

 Rights Vs. Privileges

-A DUI conviction puts you under condemnation of the laws of Ohio.
+A DUI conviction puts you under the condemnation of the laws of Ohio.
 Throughout the proceedings of your case, your attorney will fight for your rights.
 However, anything involving the BMV falls under administrative rules that sometimes feel more capricious than legislated laws.
 At the heart of their code is the concept that you do not have a right to drive.
-It is a privilege granted to you by the state based on your compliance to the rules.
+It is a privilege granted to you by the state based on your compliance with the rules.